Home | For Faculty | Help | About | Webmaster

 Irvine, CA 92697

 Professor Sereseres has as his major field of interest U.S. foreign policy and U.S.-Latin American relations.
 He has a specific policy and research interest in foreign policy strategy and formulation in Mexico and Central America, revolutionary guerilla insurgency, and civil-military relations in Latin America.
 His experience includes a research consultantship in national security studies at the RAND Corporation and service as a staff officer at the Department of State in the Office of Policy Planning, Bureau of Inter-American Affairs, 1985-1987.
-He is currently Associate Dean for Undergraduate Studies, School of Social Sciences.
-Courses taught by Professor Sereseres include U.S. foreign policy, national security bureaucracy and decision making theory, coercive diplomacy and compellence theory, U.S. Mexico relations, U.S.-Central America relations, revolution and collective political violence, and Mexican-American ethnicity and foreign policy.
+He is currently an Associate Professor and Faculty Associate to the Dean, School of Social Sciences.
+Courses taught by Professor Sereseres include U.S. foreign policy, national security bureaucracy and decision making theory, coercive diplomacy and compellence theory, U.S. Mexico relations, U.S.-Central America relations, revolution and collective political violence, and Mexican-American ethnicity and foreign policy and Homeland Security.

 "U.S. Policy and the Nicaraguan Resistance," in The Contras and U.S. Policy, 1989.